fmi-basel/ggrosshans_grh-1_paper/README.md

 # Repository of analysis scripts for the Grosshans 2022 paper on GRH-1

-Repo assembled by AATS from own work & previous work by MWMM & SHC.
+Repo assembled by AATS from own work & previous work by MWMM & SHC over the past few years.

+Code is provided _as is_ as supporting material.
+R version was 4.2.1 (2022-06-23) unless otherwise indicated.

 Main sections:
 - GRH-1 ChIP-seq processing